 Yale Camerata.
 Founded in 1985 by its conductor, Marguerite L. Brooks, the Yale Camerata is a vocal ensemble sponsored by the Yale Institute of Sacred Music.
 The group's more than sixty singers are Yale graduate and undergraduate students, faculty, staff, and experienced singers from the New Haven community.

 The Camerata performs a widely varied spectrum of choral literature, with a special commitment to choral music of our time.
 The Camerata has collaborated with the Yale Glee Club, Yale Philharmonia, Yale Symphony, Yale Band, Yale Chamber Players, Yale Collegium Musicum, the New Haven Chorale, and the symphony orchestras of Hartford, New Haven, and Norwalk.
 The ensemble has also performed for Yale Music Spectrum and New Music New Haven.
 The chamber choir of the Yale Camerata has performed at the Yale Center for British Art and at Lincoln Center's Alice Tully Hall.
 In 1999 the chamber choir traveled to Germany to perform the Berlioz Requiem with choirs from Germany, Japan, the Netherlands, Israel, Great Britain, and the Ukraine, and in 2001 the group spent a week in residence at Saint Paul's Cathedral in London.
 The Camerata has been heard on Connecticut Public Radio and national broadcasts of National Public Radio's program "Performance Today."
 Guest conductors have included Robert Shaw, Jaap Schröder, George Guest, Sir David Willcocks, and Krzyzstof Penderecki.
 With the Institute of Sacred Music, the Camerata has commissioned and premiered works of Martin Bresnick, Daniel Kellogg, Stephen Paulus, Daniel Pinkham, and Ellen Taaffe Zwilich, among others.
 The chorus has sung first performances of works by many composers including Francine Trester, Julia Wolfe, and Kathryn Alexander.

 Yale Schola Cantorum.
-The Yale Schola Cantorum is a twenty-four-voice specialist chamber choir supported by the Institute of Sacred Music with the Yale School of Music.
-Simon Carrington is the conductor.
+The Yale Schola Cantorum is a twenty-four-voice specialist chamber choir supported by the Institute of Sacred Music with the Yale School of Music, conducted by its founder, Simon Carrington.
 Choir members are undergraduates and graduates from across the University and each receives a stipend.
 Admission is by annual audition, which focuses on sight-reading and ensemble skills in addition to voice quality and technique.
 The choir's repertoire concentrates on music before 1750 and from the last one hundred years.
-In addition to performing regularly on the Yale campus and farther afield, the choir records and tours nationally and internationally.
-During its first year, Schola Cantorum's repertoire included works by Josquin des Pres, Orlando di Lasso, Schütz, Monteverdi, Bach, Charpentier, Stravinsky, Rautavaara, James MacMillan, and Yale faculty member Ezra Laderman.
-In May 2005 the choir toured southern England, performing in many of the most glorious medieval and renaissance cathedrals and abbeys in the area.
+In addition to performing regularly in New Haven, New York, and Boston, the choir records and tours nationally and internationally.
+Its live recording on CD of Heinrich Biber's 1693 Vesperae longiores ac breviores has received international acclaim from the early music press.
+In June 2007 the choir will perform at a National Choral Convention in San Antonio and tour southwest France, performing and recording in many of the most glorious medieval and Renaissance cathedrals and abbeys in the area.
+The choir's repertoire to date includes works by Josquin des Pres, Orlando di Lasso, Adrian Willaert, Tallis, Schütz, Monteverdi, Bach, Charpentier, Stravinsky, Rautavaara, James MacMillan, Tarik O'Regan, and Yale faculty members Ezra Laderman, Aaron Jay Kernis, and Joan Panetti.

-The Battell Chapel Choir, conducted by a second- or third-year student, is open to all Yale students.
+Battell Chapel Choir; conducted by graduate choral conducting students, is open to all Yale students.
 The choir sings for Sunday services in the University Chapel during term time and offers two or three additional concerts.
 Members are chosen by audition and paid for singing in the choir.

-The Marquand Chapel Choir, conducted by a second- or third-year student, sings twice a week for services in the Divinity School Chapel as well as for two additional services during the year.
-Members of the choir, chosen by audition, receive credit for participation; section leaders may opt for payment instead of credit.
+Marquand Chapel Choir, conducted by graduate choral conducting students, sings for services in the Divinity School Chapel as well as for two special services during the year.
+Members of the choir, chosen by audition, receive credit for participation; section leaders may elect to receive either credit or remuneration for their participation.

-The Marquand Gospel Choir is also sponsored by the Institute.
+Marquand Gospel Choir is also sponsored by the Institute.
 It is directed by Mark Miller, Lecturer in the Practice of Sacred Music.